 Places To Avoid

 As with any country in the world, caution is advised.
-In Tanzania's case, most governments advise extra caution in areas near the border with Mozambique because of the recent terrorist activity in October 2020.
+In Tanzania's case, most governments advise extra caution in areas near the border with Mozambique because of recent instability in Mozambique.

 Here are some general safety tips to keep in mind.